 From the scenic heights of Haleakala to the whale-rich waters that hug the shoreline, Maui invites exploration and celebrates romance.
 Here you'll find dramatic geography alongside world-class resorts, small-town charm with five-star dining, high octane activities and blissful relaxation; perfect for a family or for two of you.
 Refresh body and spirit in the cooling mist of waterfalls as you follow the winding Road to Hana.
 Take in the rainbow hues of sunrise or sunset from Maui's highest peak.
 Stroll hand-in-hand through the lush surrounds of the Iao Valley.
 Enjoy the wonders of Maui's beaches, waters and nearby islands.
 So much to do; or, if you prefer, so little.
 Let Maui work its magic on you!

 KAANAPALI: In ancient times, Kaanapali was the playground of Hawaiian royalty.
-Located just two miles up the coast from Lahaina, Kaanapali offers appealing variety in accommodations, activities, shopping and dining.
+Centrally located, Kaanapali offers appealing variety in accommodations, activities, shopping and dining.
 Hotels and condominium villages, ranging from indulgent to casual, face Kaanapali's three-mile stretch of beach.
 This playground also includes two championship golf courses.
 It's one of the few places where a breaching whale may distract you as you line up a putt.
-Kaanapali's Whalers Village shopping center, with some of Maui's best shops, is also home to a whaling museum.
-After shopping, you can watch a diver in silhouette as he plunges from Puu Kekaa (Black Rock) into waters that reflect the brilliance of the Maui sunset.
+Kaanapali's Whalers Village shopping center, has some of Maui's best shops and restaurants.
+After shopping and/or dining, you can watch a diver in silhouette as he plunges from Puu Kekaa (Black Rock) into waters that reflect the brilliance of the Maui sunset.

 KAPALUA: At the northwest end of the island, elegantly manicured Kapalua is quietly nestled among Cook Pines that lend a country flavor to this popular resort.
 Dramatic lava peninsulas shelter the five bays of Kapalua, whose name is poetically interpreted as "arms embracing the sea."
 Kapalua is a resort community featuring luxury hotels and condominiums, three white sand beaches, award winning restaurants, more than 20 boutiques and galleries, historic sites, an art center, a tennis complex and two renowned golf courses.
 Thousands of acres of pineapple surround the resort and provide a blue-green tint to the hillsides.